DysthymiaDemon/ICT2504C-Full-Stack-Secured-Development/Not Quiz/Tutorial/topic1_topic2_learning_app_walkthrough.md

 ## Code Cell 2 - Install and Run Commands

+**Brief writeup**
+- These are the minimum bootstrapping commands used in Topic 1 and Topic 2 labs to install dependencies and start the backend safely.

+**Tip**
+- Always run commands from the correct `server` directory to avoid installing into the wrong project.

 ```bash
 # Move into the server folder
 cd "Topic 2 - Sequelize ORM and Input Validation/lab2_sqlite_solution/learning-app/server"